JiantingFeng/Notes-Backup/pages/VC dimension.md

-- Vapnik-Chervonenkis dimension is a
+- Vapnik-Chervonenkis dimension is a measure on boolean function
+	- Boolean function is used in binary classification
+	-